abstractqqq/polars_ds_extension/README.md

 # Polars Extension for General Data Science Use

 A Polars Plugin aiming to simplify common numerical/string data analysis procedures.
+This means that the most basic data science, stats, NLP related tasks can be done natively inside a dataframe.

 **Currently in Alpha.
 Feel free to submit feature requests in the issues section of the repo.**